mlubinsky/mlubinsky.github.com/git/README.md

 git merge upstream/master
 ```

 If there are no unique commits on the local master branch, git will simply perform a fast-forward.
-However, if you have been making changes on master (in the vast majority of cases you probably shouldn't be - [see the next section](#doing-your-work), you may have to deal with conflicts.
+However, if you have been making changes on master (in the vast majority of cases you probably shouldn't be  , you may have to deal with conflicts.
 When doing so, be careful to respect the changes made upstream.

 Now, your local master branch is up-to-date with everything modified upstream.